nanditaradha/Project_Predicting_Bike_Sharing_Patterns/README.md

 6. Standarzing The Continuous Variables

-    To make training the network easier, I'll standardize 'casual', 'registered', 'cnt', 'temp', 'hum', 'windspeed', each of the continuous variables.
-That is, I'll shift and       scale the variables such that they have zero mean and a standard deviation of 1.
+    To make training the network easier, I've standardized 'casual', 'registered', 'cnt', 'temp', 'hum', 'windspeed', each of the continuous variables.
+That is, I've shifted and     scale the variables such that they have zero mean and a standard deviation of 1.

-7. Splitting The Data Into Train,Validation And Test Datasets
+7. Splitting The Data Into Train, Validation And Test Datasets

-    I'll save the data for the last approximately 21 days to use as a test set after I've trained the network.
-I'll use this set to make predictions and compare them with           the actual number of riders.
+    I've saved the data for the last approximately 21 days to use as a test set after I've trained the network.
+I've used this set to make predictions and compared them with         the actual number of riders.

     I've splitted the data into two sets, one for training and one for validating as the network is being trained.
-Since this is time series data, I'll train on historical           data, then try to predict on future data (the validation set).
+Since this is time series data, I've trained on historical         data, then tried to predict on future data (the validation set).

 8. Build The Neural Network